Top 10 Most Important Albums in Punk Music History

 Sorry for the double, but the first I added didn't have the band's name with it.

 My favorite album of all time.
-Start to finish perfection.
+Start-to-finish perfection.

-Amazing album still listening to it today.
+Amazing album.
+I am still listening to it today.

-To this day the best album I have ever heard!
+To this day, the best album I have ever heard!

-Smash opened a new world of music to me back in the days.
+Smash opened a new world of music to me back in the day.
 So I consider it most important.

-Like "Dookie", this album was responsible for the 90's punk revival scene.
+Like Dookie, this album was responsible for the 90's punk revival scene.

-No one does it better than Rancid, and Out Come the Wolves is their all-time best!
+No one does it better than Rancid. ...And Out Come the Wolves is their all-time best!

 Classic, relevant, and still fresh!